-- (b) what pleadings, if any, were served; - (c) either- - (i) the way in which the originating process was served on the other party or parties to the original proceedings for the Judgment; or - (ii) that the other party or all other parties acknowledged service of the originating process; - (d) if the Judgment prohibits or restricts the performance of an act, state the following- - (i) whether there has been a non-compliance with the prohibition or restriction; and - (ii) the date on which the non-compliance first occurred; - (e) if the Judgment requires the payment of a sum of money or the performance of an act (other than a sum of money or an act required to be paid or performed in stages), and the requirement is not a prohibition, or a restriction, on the performance of an act-the amount of money that remains unpaid, or the particulars of the act that remains unperformed, as at the date of the application, as stated in an affidavit made in compliance with rule 21(3)(d); - (f) if the Judgment requires a sum of money or an act to be paid or performed in stages, and the requirement is not a prohibition, or a restriction, on the performance of an act-the amount of money that remains unpaid, or the particulars of the act that remains unperformed, in each stage as at the date of the application, as stated in an affidavit made in compliance with rule 21(3)(e); - (g) if, in the original proceedings for the Judgment, an objection was raised in respect of the exercise of jurisdiction over the case by the court or tribunal giving the Judgment-the grounds for the objection; (h) the date beginning on which the Judgment takes effect; (i) whether any action has been taken to enforce the Judgment and, if so, the details of the enforcement; (j) that the time limit for appeal against the Judgment has expired or, if the time limit has not expired, the date on which it will expire; (k) whether any notice of appeal against the Judgment has been entered; (1) the rate at which the Judgment carries interest (if any); and (m) any other particulars that may be necessary to give to the court in the Mainland in which it is sought to obtain execution of the Judgment.
-(4) The certificate must- (a) be signed by the Registrar; and (b) be sealed with the seal of- (i) for a Hong Kong Judgment given by the Court of Appeal or Court of First Instance-the High Court; or (ii) for a Hone Kone Independent store has a set of a second
+- (b) what pleadings, if any, were served; - (c) either- - (i) the way in which the originating process was served on the other party or parties to the original proceedings for the Judgment; or - (ii) that the other party or all other parties acknowledged service of the originating process; - (d) if the Judgment prohibits or restricts the performance of an act, state the following- - (i) whether there has been a non-compliance with the prohibition or restriction; and - (ii) the date on which the non-compliance first occurred; - (e) if the Judgment requires the payment of a sum of money or the performance of an act (other than a sum of money or an act required to be paid or performed in stages), and the requirement is not a prohibition, or a restriction, on the performance of an act-the amount of money that remains unpaid, or the particulars of the act that remains unperformed, as at the date of the application, as stated in an affidavit made in compliance with rule 21(3)(d); - (f) if the Judgment requires a sum of money or an act to be paid or performed in stages, and the requirement is not a prohibition, or a restriction, on the performance of an act-the amount of money that remains unpaid, or the particulars of the act that remains unperformed, in each stage as at the date of the application, as stated in an affidavit made in compliance with rule 21(3)(e); - (g) if, in the original proceedings for the Judgment, an objection was raised in respect of the exercise of jurisdiction over the case by the court or tribunal giving the Judgment-the grounds for the objection; (h) the date beginning on which the Judgment takes effect; (i) whether any action has been taken to enforce the Judgment and, if so, the details of the enforcement; expired or, if the time limit which it will expire;(k) whether any notice of appear been entered; that the time limit for appeal against the Judgment has expired or, if the time limit has not expired, the date on which it will expire; whether any notice of appeal against the Judgment has been entered; the rate at which the Judgment carries interest (if any); and (m) any other particulars that may be necessary to give to the court in the Mainland in which it is sought to obtain execution of the Judgment.
+(4) The certificate must- (a) be signed by the Registrar; and (b) be sealed with the seal of- (i) for a Hong Kong Judgment given by the Court of Appeal or Court of First Instance-the High Court; or (ii) for a Hong Kong Judgment given by any other court ii) for a Hong Kong Judgment given by any other court or tribunal-the court or tribunal by which the Judgment was given.